Uberi/speech_recognition/README.rst

 The Google Speech Recognition API key is specified by ``key``.
 If not specified, it uses a generic key that works out of the box.
 This should generally be used for personal or testing purposes only, as it **may be revoked by Google at any time**.

 To obtain your own API key, simply follow the steps on the `API Keys <http://www.chromium.org/developers/how-tos/api-keys>`__ page at the Chromium Developers site.
 In the Google Developers Console, Google Speech Recognition is listed as "Speech API".
-Note that **the API quota is 50 requests per day**, and there is currently no way to raise this limit.
+Note that **the API quota for your own keys is 50 requests per day**, and there is currently no way to raise this limit.

 The recognition language is determined by ``language``, an IETF language tag like ``"en-US"`` or ``"en-GB"``, defaulting to US English.
 A list of supported language codes can be found `here <http://stackoverflow.com/questions/14257598/>`__.
 Basically, language codes can be just the language (``en``), or a language with a dialect (``en-US``).